-Drone technology offers a highly cost effective approach to missing person searches, crime scene photography, and responding to major road traffic collisions, but is not seen as a replacement to the NPAS helicopter.
+Drone technology offers a highly cost-effective approach to missing person searches, crime scene photography, and responding to major road traffic collisions, but is not seen as a replacement to the NPAS helicopter.

 How do they work?

+Most drones rely on battery powered electric motors although they can be mechanically powered as well.
 The drones have a HD (high definition) downlink which means officers on the ground can see live video captured by the drone in the air.
 The video can also be shared with commanders in our force control rooms.

 Are your drone pilots appropriately trained?